pranavc28/blog/content/posts/generative-ui-tinker.md

 **Key Strengths:**

-1. **Flexible API for Custom Training Loops**: Tinker's Python-based API allowed me to implement asynchronous PPO with full control over the training loop.
-I could define custom reward functions, manage sampling strategies, and orchestrate advantage computations without being constrained by a rigid framework.
+1. **Flexible API for Custom Training Loops**: Tinker's Python-based API allowed me to implement asynchronous GRPO with full control over the training loop.
+I could define custom reward functions, manage sampling strategies, and orchestrate group-relative advantage computations without being constrained by a rigid framework.
 This flexibility was essential for implementing the multi-objective reward function targeting UI-specific qualities like completeness, interactivity, and structural validity.
 The ability to write arbitrary Python code while Tinker handled the distributed execution was the key differentiator.

 2. **Managed Infrastructure with Distributed GPU Orchestration**: The platform abstracted away the complexity of distributed training across multiple GPUs.
 I didn't need to manage NCCL configurations, handle gradient synchronization, or debug multi-node communication failures.
 Tinker's infrastructure automatically distributed my sampling requests across available GPUs, collected results asynchronously, and executed gradient updates efficiently.
 For a researcher focused on algorithm development rather than DevOps, this was invaluable—I could iterate on reward functions and training hyperparameters without worrying about infrastructure scalability.